pz-even/ni-graph/README.md

 psee_loader (https://github.com/prophesee-ai/prophesee-automotive-dataset-toolbox/tree/master)
 ```
 ### Usage
-- [x] We currently offer the core code only.
+- [x] We only prepare the core code for now.
 Hopefully it already helps.
-- [x] Training & Testing code will be released in the near future.
+- [x] Train & Test code will be released in the near future.
 Stay tuned for updates!

 ## Acknowledgement
 Thank [NVS2Graph](https://github.com/PIX2NVS/NVS2Graph) for code reference.